AriffAzmi/secure-encrypt/README.md

     composer create-project ariffazmi/secure-encrypt:"1.2"

-After successfull install, run this command : `composer run-script make-example`.
+After successfull install, run this command : `composer make-example`.
 You will have example.php file in your project directory.